-Firstly, in subjects such as Personal, Social and Health Education, our British Vales Curriculum and RE, relevant learning and assessment regarding related issues take place with the children.
+Firstly, in subjects such as Personal, Social and Health Education, Citizenship and RE, relevant learning and assessment regarding related issues take place with the children.
 Topics include such themes as Drugs, Alcohol, Sex and Relationships, Stranger Danger, and Online safety issues (including safer use of social media and gaming).
 Children are encouraged to explore and discuss these issues.